 There’s a lot of ways to get creative when it comes to at-home workouts on a dime.
 If the Amazfit Bip S isn’t your cup of tea, we have a whole other Buyer’s Guide with recommendations for smartwatches and fitness trackers that might better suit your needs.
 If it’s motivation you’re after, Fitbit’s $100 Inspire 2 tracker gets you access to the Fitbit community, which includes some social media-esque features and challenges.
 Plus, you can sometimes find it on sale for $70—same as the Bip S.

 But if you want to get super thrifty, consider taking advantage of free trials in fitness apps like Aaptiv, Peloton, and Alive by Whitney Simmons.
 Even if you end up subscribing, they’re often around $15 per month—which is either on par or cheaper than your average gym membership.
 There are even free versions like PopSugar’s app, which also lets you cast to your TV.

-AHAHAHAHAHAHAHAHA WORKING OUT.
-However, you’re not above tricking yourself into more activity via fun video games.
+Don’t worry about it just trick yourself into doing more activity via fun video games.

 Our Pick: Nintendo Ring Fit Adventure ($80)

 If you don’t mind the idea of working out with your Nintendo Switch, you’ll actually feel the burn with this game.
 The special Ring-Con is no joke when it comes to resistance, and you can also measure your heart rate with the infrared sensors on the Joy-Cons.
 You also have the option of playing story mode, surprisingly challenging minigames, or even just plain old workout sets.
 Nintendo’s also included a mode for apartment dwellers who are afraid of causing a ruckus for their downstairs neighbors.
 The whole thing is a bit corny, but the gameplay itself is actually pretty fun.